How to Attract More Birds to Your Backyard

 The best ways to lay out the welcome mat for our fine feathered friends.

 The best gardens for birds are the densest ones, so embrace nature’s mess!
 Plant at different heights to create layers and lure a variety of winged visitors; tangles of vines, hedges and trees will appeal to shelter seekers.
-To up the ante, invest in a birdhouse.
+To up the ante, invest in a birdhouse (or build one from scratch).
 Make sure it’s well ventilated, and that the perch isn’t located under the entrance hole (it will help protect eggs from intruders).
 Fill the birdhouse with bits of cotton, wool, lint and feathers to kick-start the nesting process.
 (Humans like high-thread-count bedding, and so do birds!)

 When stocking up for your flock, pick food that will appeal to a large cross-section of birds.
 Black oil sunflower seeds are a favourite of cardinals, blue jays, chickadees, nuthatches and some woodpeckers.
 White millet will attract sparrows, buntings, doves and blackbirds; while niger thistle is catnip for finches.
 Avoid mixes that feature fillers such as red millet and milo near the top of their ingredients lists.
 Keep seeds fresh by storing them in a cool, dry place, and don’t hoard—they will spoil.
 Remember that presentation really is everything.
 Being able to see the food will attract hungry throngs enticed by the sight of others chowing down (everyone loves a trendy eatery).
 Make sure your feeder accommodates about a dozen birds.

 Check out the best bird-watching spots across Canada.

 Find out what the birds you want to attract are attracted to themselves.
 Here are a few favourites: